Language Translation

 Under the CSGP, projects are regulated where land disturbance is projected to be greater than or equal to one (1) acre.
 The land disturbance must be calculated for all proposed land-disturbing activities that will be associated with a project site.
 Land disturbance includes grading, soil disposal, and stockpiling that exposes soil material to stormwater.
 Activities associated with land disturbance include grading, the installation of infrastructure (i.e. roads, stormwater drainage systems, etc.), utility work, and construction within developments and on individual building lots.

-Multi-lot Projects:
+Multi-lot Projects

+A multi-lot project is defined as a project where a property is prepared for development, including but not limited to the installation of infrastructure (i.e. roads, stormwater drainage systems, etc.), utility work.
+A multi-lot project also includes building lots.
 The project site owner should estimate all land-disturbing activities that will be associated with the overall project by adding the total projected area of land disturbance including all site improvements, such as roads, utilities and/or common areas and expected land disturbance for each individual lot based on the criteria below:

 • Single Family Residential Lots within a multi-lot project: